dokester/BayesicFitting/docs/Dimensions.md

 |:-:|:-|-------------------------------------------------:|

-LogL_max is the highest value in the ensemble (or in the phantoms).
+LogL<sub>max</sub> is the highest value in the ensemble (or in the phantoms).
 It is the proxy for the point at the origin.

-When the error distribution is Laplace, &alpha; = ( 1 - f ).

-All points with a logL < logL_f are avoided.
+All points with a logL < logL<sub>f</sub> are avoided.
 In higher dimensions, more points are deselected as more points are located near the edge.
 This is exactly what we want to accomplice.

-In the next section we investigate how the engines perform in higher dimensions.

 ## 6. Performance.

-Of course we never use one starting position the generate an ensemble of 1000 walkers.
+Of course we never use one starting position to generate an ensemble of 1000 walkers.
 It was an artificial setup to see what would happen.
-In this section we define a model which is easily extendable over more dimensions and we try to find out which values for the avoidance fraction and for the pertubation in the Galilean engine are optimal.
+In this section we define a model which is easily extendable over many dimensions and we try to find out which values for the avoidance fraction and for the pertubation in the Galilean engine are optimal.